OSVTAC/project-recommendations/index.md

    * [Voting Information Project][vip-project] Google/Pew effort to develop
      election data interchange standards, originally based on EML.
+     Project includes collecting data from election officials nationwide.
+     Used for Google's Civic API and third parties using Civic API.
+     In 2016, California Secretary of State collected data from all CA counties.
-     Attempts to collect data from election officials to support Google's Civic API. \[Contributed Data is not public/open-- private to Google/Pew.\] In practice, only used for poll lookup. [git][vip-repo]
+     \[2016 original contributed data is not public/open-- private to Google/Pew except by special arrangement.\] The VIP spec allows contest definitions, but in practice, only used for poll lookup. [git][vip-repo]

 6. Additional Links
    * [GitHub][github]